-- 2. Water quality at urban and non-urban sites?
+2. Water quality at urban and non-urban sites?
 Urbanization is potentially a substantial influence on water quality.
-We find our more urban sites to have slightly higher electrical conductivity, temperature, and turbidity as compared to non-urban sites. - 3.
-Pre-TROA water quality?
+We find our more urban sites to have higher electrical conductivity as compared to non-urban sites.
+Temperature and turbidity appear to be slightly elevated at urban locations compared to non-urban locations.

+3. Pre-TROA water quality?
 Our data provide an important baseline for assessing impacts of TROA on water quality.
 TROA went into effect in December, 2015, so 2016 was the first year we monitored under "TROA operations".
-Since 2016 was the first year of TROA operations, it would be premature to look for differences in water quality parameters pre- and post-TROA.
-We will continue to collect water quality data from sites most affected by TROA for future comparisons, however. - 4.
-Water quality impacts of excess sediment?
+2016 was the final year of a severe drought and 2017 was a record precipitation year for the Truckee basin.
+Both of these hydrologic extremes impose constraints on TROA operations, so it is still premature to look for differences in water quality parameters pre- and post-TROA.
+We will continue to collect water quality data from sites most affected by TROA for future comparisons.

+4. Water quality impacts of excess sediment?
 The most effective way TRWC has supported the Truckee River sediment TMDL is through our bioassessment data including work performed by subcontractors as well as volunteers.
 The data we have collected supports that there are impacts to the benthic macroinvertebrate due to excess deposited sediment.
 We need to expand our current efforts to more fully document the extent and severity of sediment deposition throughout the Truckee River.

 5. Level of public engagement?
-In 2016 we increased the number of volunteers involved in the program.
+In 2017 we increased the number of volunteers involved in the program.
 Over the years we have had consistent volunteer involvement and interest in the program.